Next Generation Sequencing (Virtual)07 - 11 September 2020Virtual course

 Please note: For the data analysis components of the course, applicants will require a working knowledge of the UNIX/Linux operating system.
-This can be obtained by various methods and will be enforced.
+This can be obtained by various methods and is essential to fully benefit from the course.
 There are numerous online introductory tutorials to the UNIX/Linux operating system and command line, including:

-The programme will include lecture and practical laboratory/computer-based sessions covering the following topics:
+The programme will include lecture and virtual sessions covering the following topics:

 Accompanying the lecture and practical sessions will be a series of seminars by invited speakers, who will highlight their ground-breaking work in the applications of next generation sequencing.

 On completion of the course, participants should be able to:

 - critically assess a sequencing run and distinguish between good and poor quality data

 - appreciate the advantages and disadvantages of different sequencing technologies

 Cost Accommodation / meals *Course fee £TBC Due to the Covid-19 pandemic this course will be delivered in a virtual format.

 *The course fee is subsidised by Wellcome Genome Campus Advanced Courses and Scientific Conferences and applies to non-commercial applicants.
 Please contact us for the commercial fee.

 Limited bursaries are available (up to 50% reduction on the course fee) and are awarded on merit.
 If you would like to apply for a bursary, please complete the bursary section of the online application form.